-Sociology and Anthropology provide students with skills in data collection and analysis, in understanding human interaction and social organization, and in understanding cultural differences.
+Sociology and Anthropology provide students with skills in critical thinking, in quantitative and qualitative data collection and analysis, in understanding human interactions, group behaviors, and social organization, and in understanding cultural similarities and differences.

 These skills are useful in a variety of employment settings, including social work and criminal justice; management, administration, and personnel work; marketing research and public relations, retailing, and consulting.